simingg/nextjs-frontend-ai/README.md

     npm run dev
     ```

-3. Open your browser and go to `http://localhost:3000` to see your application in action.
+3. Open your browser and go to `http://localhost:3000` to see your ap in action.

 ## Project Structure